airshipit/armada/README.rst

 --------

-The Armada Python library and command line tool provide a way to synchronize a Helm (Tiller) target with an operator's intended state, consisting of several charts, dependencies, and overrides using a single file or directory with a collection of files.
+The Armada Python library and command line tool provide a way to synchronize a Helm target with an operator's intended state, consisting of several charts, dependencies, and overrides using a single file or directory with a collection of files.
 This allows operators to define many charts, potentially with different namespaces for those releases, and their